dockpack/keybase_unseal/README.md

 to store 2 critical files: `vault.json` and `vault.pass`.
 The JSON file is the same as the output of `vault operator init ...`: having PGP encrypted unseal keys, each one encrypted with the public key of one of the team members.
-Each team member is only authorized to their part, they should team up to unseal Vault. i This four-eyes, six-eyes, or n-eyes principle governs the capability to unseal Hashicorp Vault.
-And that is a valuable principle.
+Each team member is only authorized to their part, they should team-up to unseal Vault.
+This four-eyes, six-eyes, or n-eyes principle governs the capability to unseal Hashicorp Vault.
+And that is a valuable principle!

 Therefore it is a small feat to encrypt this `vault.json` file with ansible-vault, and another small feat to have this shared only with the trustees in a Keybase subteam.
-The real value lies in the lockdown of individual unseal keys over a team that can work remotely, and in different shifts or timezones, because the ideal automation does not store the unseal keys unencrypted principle.
-Moreover the ideal automation should preserve Shamir Secret Sharing at rest.
+The real value lies in the lockdown of individual unseal keys over a team that can work remotely, and in different shifts or timezones, because the ideal automation does not store all required keys unencrypted.
+Moreover the ideal automation should preserve Shamir Secret Sharing at rest, the private PGP keys of the team should be spread over different laptops, in different physical locations if possible.

 At the moment there are 2 ways to deal with the unseal keys, the `shamir` boolean variable is used to drive the playbook.
 When it is true it takes a couple of people to unseal the vault.
 When it is false the playbook can simply iterate over the unencrypted unseal keys to unseal the vault and do further automation.

-TODO: I'd like to change the implementation a bit as to initialize with known unseal keys, that are encrypted to each `keybase_team` member's PGP key after an unseal, because that will allow full provisioning at cluster creation time.
+PR: I'd like to change the implementation a bit as to initialize with teamshare unseal keys, do required automation, and then run the `encrypt2each-member.yml` playbook to convert the JSON to have unseal keys that are encrypted to each `keybase_team` member's PGP key.
+This will allow full provisioning at cluster creation time.

 Role variables
 ==============